37 minutes

 STEP 1

-You should see what payments were partially paid by clicking on Financials > Past payments on the left-hand side-bar menu.
+You should see what payments were partially paid by clicking on Financials > Payment records on the left-hand sidebar menu.

 STEP 2